 Each grade level is strongly encouraged to take a minimum of two field trips each year.
 By Board policy, you cannot go on any trip unless you have returned a permission slip, signed by your parent/guardian, to your teacher.
 Permission must be in writing.
 You cannot use the telephone to call your parents for permission if you have forgotten your signed permission slip.
-Please refer to District policy regarding field trips.
+Please refer to the District policy regarding field trips.

-Many field trips require some payment by your parents/guardians.
+Many field trips require some payment from your parents/guardians.
 If your family needs help with the cost of a field trip, the PTA may be able to assist.
 Discuss this possibility with your homeroom teacher or school counselor.

-- ☐ We ask that all payments for field trips be made in cash or money order. - □ Participation in class trips and other school activities is contingent upon the exhibition of good behavior in the weeks and months prior to and during the trip.
+- ☐ We ask that all payments for field trips be made in cash. - Participation in class trips and other school activities is contingent upon the exhibition of good behavior in the weeks and months prior to and during the trip.

-After School Clubs and Activities
+After-School Clubs and Activities

-In addition to offering you regular assistance before and/or after school with your school work, Thomas Jefferson Middle School offers you the opportunity to get together with friends to enjoy something special.
-You will be invited to join clubs and activities such as: Basketball, Soccer, Cross Country, Jazz Band, Yearbook, 5th and 6th Grade Band, STEPS Girls Mentoring Group, TJ Achievers, Environmental Activist Club, Kids Chronicle, Student Council, Orchestra and Chorus.
+In addition to offering you regular assistance before and/or after school with your schoolwork, Thomas Jefferson Middle School offers you the opportunity to get together with friends to enjoy something special.
+You will are invited to join clubs and activities such as Basketball, Soccer, Cross Country, Band, Yearbook, STEPS Girls Mentoring Group, TJ Achievers, Environmental Activist Club, Kids Chronicle, Student Council, Orchestra, and Chorus.
+Clubs and activities are offered Tuesday through Thursday from 3:15 pm to 4:00 pm.
+To participate in extracurricular activities, clubs, and/or interscholastic sports, students must adhere to the eligibility criteria.